AlejandroAb/CASCABEL/README.md

 *Please notice that BiocManager should be already installed, so you just need to execute previous command.
 You can also find more information at [dada2's installation guide.](https://benjjneb.github.io/dada2/dada-installation.html)

+### Singularity

+We are aware that this is not the easiest installation, therefore we are working on a singularity container, same that we hope to have available soon.

+Thanks for your understanding!

 ## Getting started

 **Required input files:**